Createdd/Writing/2020/articles/pythonApi.md

 region = YOUR_REGION (eg. eu-central-1)
 ```

-Note that `code` is for opening a the folder with vscode, my editor of choice.
+Note that `code` is for opening a folder with vscode, my editor of choice.